dotnet/csharplang/proposals/async-method-builders.md

 static async ValueTask<int> ExampleAsync() { ... }
 ```

 It is an error to apply the attribute multiple times on a given method.
+It is an error to apply the attribute to a lambda with an implicit return type.

 A developer who wants to use a specific custom builder for all of their methods can do so by putting the relevant attribute on each method.